wp-insider/simple-membership/simple-membership/readme.txt

 = WIP 4.2.2 =
 - The Braintree transactions will send the customer's name and email address to the API also.
+- Added a new filter hook to the registration form so that the strong password validation string can be overridden and customized.
+- Added a new filter hook to the edit profile form so that the strong password validation string can be overridden and customized.

 = 4.2.1 =
 - Updated the Braintree payments integration to require the customer's name and email address during checkout.